 What if I can’t make all the training modules?

-Although not ideal you could make up what you miss by paying for individual tutorials.
+Although not ideal, you could make up anything you miss by paying for individual tutorials.

 How much can I earn?

 Once you’re accredited you can charge £25 per girl per month, so with a group of 12 girls that’s £300 per month or £3,600 per annum per group.
 Working part-time you could comfortably run six groups a month earning £21,600pa.

-Initially, when you run your first supervised GJT group as part of your training we suggest a maximum of ten girls charging no more than £20, potentially earning you £2,400pa.
+Initially, when you run your first supervised GJT group as part of your training we suggest a maximum of ten girls charging them no more than £20 each, potentially earning you £2,400pa.

 Aside from investing in your training there are very few other costs in establishing yourself.

 How does this fit alongside family life?

-I developed GJT groups alongside home-educating three children.
-This work runs really well alongside raising a family.
-All you need is someone who can have your children for the three hours that you run the group.
-Everything else, the admin and planning can easily fit around family.
-Plus it made me a better parent.
+Kim developed GJT groups alongside home-educating three children.
+This work balances really well alongside raising a family.
+All you need is someone who can have your children for three hours on the days that you run the group.
+Everything else, the admin and planning can easily fit around family life.
+Plus it helps you become a better informed parent.

 What are the benefits of membership of the Rites for Girls Association?

 - You will be listed on the Rites for Girls website as an accredited GJT facilitator licensed to run GJT groups.

-Your GJT groups will be advertised on the website along with your profile and email.
+- Your GJT groups will be advertised on the website together with your profile and email.

 - You will be licensed to use the Rites for Girls logo, kit of promotional materials, and training materials.

 - You will have access to our on-line support network of GJT facilitators.

-You will be eligible to train further to learn how to continue your work with the girls as they progress through their teens.
+- You will be eligible for further training so you can learn how to continue your work with the girls as they progress through their teens.

 - You will have organisational membership of the British Association for Counselling and Psychotherapy.

 What will membership of the Rites for Girls Association cost?

-Founder members will have a special starter fee of £60pa.
+Founder members will have a special starter fee of £60 for the year.

-Normal membership fees are £100 – £180 depending on how many GJT groups a member is running to cover website administration for your courses and membership to the BACP.
+Normal membership fees will be £120 per annum to cover website administration to promote your GJT groups and membership to the BACP.